basedCRM/NFT-Minting-Dapp/README.md

 Ex:
 https://storageapi.fleek.co/4f9743ce-d4c0-4c96-8917-d32196fb5396-bucket/Archetypes/0.json

-You can see examples of Images, corresponding JSON files, and the naming convention / order for them in the IMG Samples folder.
+You can see examples of Images, corresponding JSON files, and the naming convention / order for them in IMG Samples.

 * 0.png
 * 0.json